 As said above, a company needs a transfer price when dealing with the divisions, its subsidiary, or an affiliate.
 When these entities transact with each other, they use transfer prices to determine their costs.
 Generally, a transfer price should not be very different from the market price.
-In case there is a big difference, then it is possible that one side is at a disadvantage, or it is to avoid taxes.
+If there is a big difference, then it is possible that one side is at a disadvantage, or it is to avoid taxes.

 Regulations, however, are in place to check and stop the misuse of the transfer pricing mechanism.
-These regulations mostly work on the principle of arm’s length transaction.
+These regulations mostly work on the principle of arm’s length transactions.
 It means that companies must determine the transfer price on the same guidelines; it determines the market price when dealing with the outside parties.

 Transfer Price – Objectives and Importance

 The following points highlight the objectives and importance of the transfer price:

 - As said above, a company can easily avoid a large amount of tax by using transfer pricing.
 A company does this by transferring the value of the products to a company or subsidiary operating in a country with a lower tax.
 Moreover, even within the same country, a company can use transfer pricing to avoid tax liability.